Annual Tony Sousa Memorial Car Show

 Early morning on the historic Santa Monica Pier, our car show's filling up quick, another beautiful day in sunny SoCal.

 The Los Angeles Shelby American Automobile Club has been holding our annual car shows since the early 90's.
-At first, we held our events every couple of years, our first car show was at Woodley Park in Van Nuys.
+At first, we held our events every couple of years, our first several car shows were at Woodley Park in Van Nuys.
 Our core group of members, at that time, were more into hosting/participating in our world famous open track events, so we'd hold a vote and the car show sometimes wouldn't make the cut that year.
-Early on, we were amazed that Jay Leno would show up at our events, we're not sure how he heard about them, but it was always great seeing him and the interesting vehicles he would pull up in each year.
+We were amazed that Jay Leno would show up at our events, we're not sure how he heard about them, but it was always great seeing him and the interesting vehicles he would pull up in each year.

 From there, in the early 2000s, our next stop was at the Petersen Automotive Museum.
-We were at the Petersen for quite a few years... and, in honor of Tony, we held the first two Tony Sousa Memorial Car Show events there, in 2005 and 2006.
+We were at the Petersen for quite a few years... and, with Tony Sousa's passing in early 2005, we honored Tony with our first two Tony Sousa Memorial Car Shows there, in 2005 and 2006.

 Then we had the chance to show our stuff on the historic Santa Monica Pier.
 It didn't start out great... that first year, in 2007, we had a massive downpour in the middle of our event, it rained hard and steady for about 20 minutes.
-Surprisingly, only a few replica Cobras and convertibles left the show... after the rain, everyone came out of whatever shelter they could find, dried off their cars, and we had a fantastic car show.
-We were at the Santa Monica Pier thru 2016, then we moved to close-by Marina Del Rey, which is less than a mile away from 1042 Princeton Dr in Venice, where the early Shelby cars were built.
+Surprisingly, only a few Cobras and other convertibles left the show... after the rain, everyone came out of whatever shelter they could find, dried off their cars, and we had a fantastic car show.
+We held our Car Show on the Santa Monica Pier thru 2016, then in 2017, we moved to close-by Marina Del Rey, which is less than a mile away from 1042 Princeton Dr in Venice, where the early Shelby cars were built.

 Tony Sousa was a long time Mustang and Shelby enthusiast and the owner of a 1965 Shelby GT350 (SFM5S515).
 He was an active member of the national Shelby American Automobile Club and the Secretary of our local Los Angeles chapter of the Club.
 Tony had also been a coordinator with the Mustangs Across America tour since the first event held in 1994.